-Securing and Maintaining Employment
+Securing and maintaining employment

-) The People's Information Guide contains information on a variety of low-cost and free services and programs available to families and individuals.
+People's Information Guide: The People's Information Guide contains information on a variety of low-cost and free services and programs available to families and individuals.
 Some services listed in the guide have eligibility requirements.
 The Guide is intended to assist in obtaining resources needed to prevent a crisis and move toward self-sufficiency.
 Information contained in the Guide contains program descriptions, eligibility information, instructions on how and where to apply and documents to bring.

 Stay up-to-date with news and updates delivered straight to your inbox

 Pursuant to Title VI of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA) and other nondiscrimination laws and authorities, ADES does not discriminate on the basis of race, color, national origin, sex, age, or disability.
 Persons that require a reasonable accommodation based on language or disability should contact ADES’s Office of Equal Opportunity at [email protected].
 Requests should be made as early as possible to ensure the State has an opportunity to address the accommodation.